tailhook/vagga/examples/laravel_alpine/README.rst

         - !Alpine v3.3
         - !Env { <<: *env }
         - !ComposerDependencies

+* ❶ -- tell our application we are running on a container

 Setting this variable will help us tell whether we're running inside a container or not.
 This is particularly useful if we deploy our project to a shared server.